Alexyo21/Polari3DS/README.md

 * custom cid patch for process9(new testing)

-* still looking for cfg:nor so you can also boot 3ds without nvram, wifi also will not work
+* still looking for cfg:nor so you can also boot 3ds without nvram, wifi also will not work also camera module patch out

 * also screenshot improving...